-Charging personal correspondence to Limestone College accounts is not permitted.
+Charging personal correspondence to Limestone University accounts is not permitted.
 Any questionable mail will be sent back to the head of the department.

 Outgoing Metered Mail: If you have more than 10 pieces of mail, please wrap it with a rubber band.
 Not only does that help the Mail Center in sorting of the mail, it eliminates risk of campus mail being metered and mailed out, saving both time and money.
 International mail should be kept separate as is requires more than the regular first class postage.
 If you would like your pieces to be sealed, the flaps must be down and the insert must be completely in the envelope (we can only seal letter-size envelopes).
 The sealing process of the machine does not seal well, so if you have a large mailing; the Mail Center would suggest hand-sealing the letters.
 If you choose to use the Mail Center’s sealer, we cannot be responsible for the envelopes not being sealed properly.